 • Collaborative mural projects for local nonprofits which give youth the opportunity to work alongside a variety of nonprofit staff and clients to research, design, and install impactful public art

 • Conversations with other invited guest artists who will share their own artistic journeys

 • Regular meetings for the youth with individual artist mentors to develop personal portfolios, draft artist statements and apply to show their work in gallery spaces

 • Opportunities to take on individual commissioned mural projects

 • The Base Crew participants will also serve as a youth advisory council to inform the broader program planning at Urban ArtWorks

-Our School-Based Programs provide opportunities for students in grades one through twelve to work alongside teaching artists to install murals at their schools.
+Our School-Based Programs provide opportunities for students in grades kindergarten through twelve to work alongside teaching artists to install murals at their schools.
 They explore themes and issues that are important to their community, create a design, and bring that design to life.
 Each project is tailored to fit the needs of the individual school or classroom and can be integrated within the standard grade-level curricula.
 Urban ArtWorks is on the Seattle Public Schools Creative Advantage Community Arts Partner Roster.
 If you’re curious about how we can work with your students during or after school, contact us today!